LiT-BRo/Filenames-Handler/README.md

 <img align="right" src="https://raw.githubusercontent.com/LiT-BRo/Filenames-Handler/main/Misc/Elements(v0.1).png" alt="Elements-Number-Labled" width="400"/>

 ## About
 This is a fairly simple program with very simple instructions to follow.
 It's main purpose is to provide the user with a list of names of all files present in a directory with their extensions.
-It serves as a quick version control system as managing (Eg. downloaded) files can sometimes get very messy and can serve as a reference point of raw data which can further be processed  in which-ever way the user demands.
+It serves as a quick version control system as managing (Eg. downloaded) files can sometimes get very messy and can serve as a reference point of raw data which can further be processed  in which-ever way the user wishes.

 ## Elements, buttons and functions